prophile/typ-report/sections/background.md

 anomaly\cite{brockAckerman}, and will be covered more in Chapter\
 \ref{chap:glitches}.

-The monad instance, as mentioned, derives from a monoid on `Future`: a monoid which represents the "first" event of a pair of events.
-A future is in essence an occurrence of an event, that is, the product of the data it carries with time.
+The monad instance, introduced previously, derives from a monoid on `Future`: a monoid which represents the "first" event of a pair of events.
+A future is in essence an occurrence of an event; that is, the product of the data it carries with time.

 There are two things to immediately note about the monoid.
 Firstly,